 If a pharmacist refuses to dispense emergency contraception to you, please let us know.

-If you are a clinician with authority to prescribe medication, or represent a pharmacy that dispenses emergency contraception and you would like to be added to this directory, please click here.
+If you are a clinician or represent a pharmacy that dispenses emergency contraception and you would like to be added to this directory, please click here.